sunnydigital/sunnydigital.github.io/content/posts/_index.md

 ---
 title: Posts
 description: |
-    This is the section of my webpage is dedicated to the small thoughts in life
+    This section of my webpage is dedicated to the small thoughts in life.

-    Sentiments however trivial and fleeting are yet deserving of pen and paper
+    Sentiments however ephemeral are yet deserving of pen and paper,

-    Because you never know, even the faintest spark of thought
+    because you never know: even the faintest synaptic tension,

-    Can bring about an inferno of change.
+    can bring about an inferno of change.

     🖋️📄
 ---